afk-jisan/afk-jisan/README.md

 ## 🪖Current Projects

-- **Faculty Review:** A platform to review and share feedback about faculties.
-- **Mess Manage:** A solution for efficient management of mess facilities.
+- **Mess Manage:** A solution for efficient management of mess facilities such as track meals, manage expenses & deposits, and see summaries.

 ---

 ## 💡 Interests

-- 💻 late-night coding, and side projects—my natural habitat.
+- 💻 late-night coding, and side projects are my natural habitat.
 - 🧩 Always scouting for new tech trends and creative solutions.
 - 🤝 Open to collaborations, especially if it’s off the beaten path!
-- 🐱 Cat videos and memes = my debugging kit.
+- 🐱 Cat videos and memes are my debugging kit.

 ---